undisbeliever/terrific-audio-driver/audio-driver/pvsneslib-api/README.md

 NOTE: The tests requires ~10 seconds to run.

+CAUTION: This test can fail if it is running on an emulator and the S-CPU is overclocked.

 If the loader is modified, the memory accesses must also be verified.
 The procedure is the same as the ca65 API tests.
 Check the [ca65-api README](../ca65-api/README.md#api-tests) for details.